AntonioMrtz/SpotifyElectron/README.md

 ## Overview

-[Spotify Electron](https://antoniomrtz.github.io/SpotifyElectron_Web/) is a open source cross-platform desktop music streaming app
+[Spotify Electron](https://antoniomrtz.github.io/SpotifyElectron_Web/) is a cross-platform music streaming desktop app made with Electron-React frontend and Python-FastAPI-AWS Backend.
+The main goal is to reproduce the original Spotify functionality while adding new ones like uploading songs.

 ## 🌐 Website